 Example of a warrant maliciously obtained:

 X was a respondent of a search warrant for illegal possession of firearms.
 A return was made.
-The gun did not belong to X and the witness had no personal knowledge that there is a gun in that place.
+The gun did not belong to X, and the witness had no personal knowledge that there is a gun in that place.

-Examples of abuse in service of warrant:
+Examples of abuse in the service of a warrant:

 3. Persons who were not respondents were searched.